Chester C. Gorski: Later career and death

-After leaving Congress Gorski was employed by the U.S. Department of Commerce from 1951 to 1952.
+After leaving Congress Gorski was employed by the U.S. Department of Commerce as an industrial analyst from 1951 to 1952.
 He served on the Buffalo Common Council again from 1954 to 1956.
 From 1956 to 1959 he was a member of the New York State Building Code Commission.
 In 1960 Gorski returned to the Buffalo Common Council as its president, and he served until resigning in 1974 because of ill health.

 He died in Buffalo on April 25, 1975.
 He was buried at Saint Stanislaus Roman Catholic Cemetery in Cheektowaga, New York.

 Family

-He was the father of former Erie County Executive Dennis Gorski and New York State Supreme Court Justice Jerome Gorski.
+Gorski was married to Helen T. Pieprzny.
+They were the parents of two sons, Erie County Executive Dennis Gorski and New York State Supreme Court Justice Jerome Gorski.